 The use of both technical and new social infrastructures that ensure employees are integrated into processes geared towards innovation will be decisive for delivering successful product and process innovation.
 This will require a re-alignment of the interaction between people, technology and organisations, which must take place at the company level.
 Work 4.0 requires that new company-specific concepts and qualification opportunities be developed together with individuals in and for companies.
 This also includes modernising organisations to develop working environments and management models that promote learning.

-Based on empirical surveys, the project will develop and test additional digital qualifications along with further suitable formats.
-Requirements, basic principles and benchmarks are determined, discussed and published to ensure successful company skills management.
+Based on empirical surveys, the project developed and tested additional digital qualifications along with further suitable formats.
+Requirements, basic principles and benchmarks were determined, discussed and published to ensure successful company skills management.

 +49 30 762 39 23 04